Here’s How to Get Slime Out of Carpet

 Also, when you do go to clean your carpets, that dried residue foams like crazy and your carpet cleaning company is going to be really annoyed.
 So when you use these products, apply, blot, and then rinse it out a few times.

-If you’ve got a little handheld spot cleaner, like one of these this is probably a good choice for this project.
+this little machine is a great choice for this project and for many other spot removal efforts.
 If this doesn’t work, jump to the next step.
 If not, go to step 8.

 Step 7 – Try Rubbing Alcohol if Color Remains

 Try rubbing alcohol.
 Use a small amount of rubbing alcohol on a cloth.
 Rinse with water after each application of alcohol.

 Step 8 – Give Hydrogen Peroxide a Shot

 If the alcohol doesn’t work, you can try hydrogen peroxide.
 Be very careful and spot test a discrete area for colorfastness.
 Hydrogen peroxide can occasionally bleach certain carpets.